ejrgilbert/whamm-fuel/README.md

   - This should be a standalone function that is called, passes relevant state to it
 - For instrumentation, inject call to this loop with its bundled state for all backedges!

-- The way I handle if/else is wrong (see func 3 in params.wasm)
 - Infinite loop in globals test

 - [ ] Finish the testing framework